Organizing Papua New Guinea visas and work permits

 These include the $19 billion PNG LNG project, which produced 8.3 million tonnes of LNG in 2017 alone.

 However, projects on this scale require a huge number of skilled workers, not all of which can be sourced from local talent pools.
-This means hiring managers and HR departments will need to come to grips with mobilising expat workers in PNG.
+This means hiring managers rely heavily on expat workers, for whom a valid work permit is required before entering PNG.

-With that in mind, here are our top five tips when organising work permits and visas for talent headed to PNG.
+With that in mind, here are our top five tips when it comes to Papua New Guinea visa requirements and successfully organizing work permits for your staff.

 1. Work Permit Visas (WPV)